 23: Brake Fluid: $$ Relatively Cheap

-While I personally feel like the internet has exaggerated how fragile DOT4 brake fluid is, I still try to keep some on hand for quick bleeds and do a full flush annually.
-It’s tough stuff to find locally so having at least an extra liter on hand can keep you out of trouble.
-Once a can of DOT4 has been opened over 2 years or so, it’s time to ross it.
+While I personally feel like the internet has exaggerated how fragile DOT4 brake fluid is.
+Sure, a clock starts ticking as soon as you open the bottle, but it isn’t something I toss like a carton of milk.
+I try to keep some on hand for quick bleeds and do a full flush annually.
+Decent Dot4 fluid is tough stuff to find locally, so having at least an extra liter on hand can keep you out of trouble.
+Once a can of DOT4 has been opened over 2 years or so, Then I figure it’s decent time to toss it.

 22: Gloves: $$-$$$ Affordable to pricey

-I don’t know that I’d want embroidered “BMW Motoring gloves” but a fresh set of Nomex racing gloves could be a great gift.
-Even gloves that are made for driving, but not specifically nomex or rated may be good for HPDE.
+I don’t know that I’d want embroidered leather “BMW street Motoring gloves” like all the other gift guides suggest but a fresh set of Nomex racing gloves could be a great gift.

 21: Shoes: $$-$$$ Affordable to pricey

 There are several options for Trackday shoes.
 Everyday shoes like Converse Chuck Taylors, Adidas Sambas are a couple favorites.
-Race shoe manufacturers also offer more affordable non-fire rated “trackday” shoes.
+Race shoe manufacturers also offer much more affordable (non-fire rated) “trackday” shoes.
 You also have the option for using fireproof racing related shoes for Track Days such as Racequip and G-Force shoes.
 Even when not required in HPDE, wearing full race shoes offers an extra bit of safety and very good pedal feel.

 20: Nomex Underwear/Socks/Balaclava: $$$-$$$$ Decent sized gift to pricey.